CoolShades/coolshades.github.io/leadership.md

 </figure>

 #### Creating a Novel Calculator with Python
-I realised that doctor's pay is extremely complex.
-Within DoctorsVote, I saw an opportunity to lead a team of technically skilled doctors to develop a much needed [pay calculator](https://pay.doctorsvote.app/).
-It was developed and rigourously tested over months.
-It is currently in use nationally and remains to be the gold standard for Junior Doctor pay verification.
+I realised that doctors' pay is extremely complex.
+Within DoctorsVote, I saw an opportunity to lead a team of technically skilled doctors to develop a much-needed [pay calculator](https://pay.doctorsvote.app/).
+It was developed and rigorously tested over months.
+It is currently in use nationally and remains the gold standard for resident doctor pay verification.

 <figure>
     <a href="https://pay.doctorsvote.app/" target="_blank">